in

 Sony FX9 a Netflix approved camera

-When entering the Sony ecosystem, you know that scaling and upgrading your clients and business is a possibility since even more professional cameras such as FX9 and Sony Venice 2 can use FE lenses.
-The colors matches up well between cameras, so your initial investment can always become a B cam for action, tight spaces or drone camera shots, which is exactly what you want from an investment.
+When entering the Sony ecosystem, you know that scaling and upgrading your clients and business is a possibility since even more professional cameras such as the FX9 and Sony Venice 2 can use FE lenses.
+The colors match up well between cameras, so your initial investment can always become a B-cam for action, tight spaces, or drone camera shots, which is exactly what you want from an investment.

 The things that can be improved

-If overall this camera is quite a refined one when it comes to usability and technical specs.
+Overall, this camera is quite refined when it comes to usability and technical specs.
 It’s not a perfect camera.
-Perfection doesn’t exist and it’s always a choice between different compromises.
+Perfection doesn’t exist, and it’s always a choice between different compromises.

 No dedicated dial for video